emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ### Delete a Peering Connection

-To delete a peering connection, you need to ensure that the status of peering connection is `running`
+To delete a peering connection, you need to ensure that the status of peering connection is `running`.

 ::: tip

 Before deleting the peering connection, please make sure that there is no associated resources in the deployment, otherwise there will be unpredictable risks

 :::

 1. Go to the VPC Peering Connection area on the Network Management page in your deployment.